ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

 # Architectural ecosystem assumptions {#ecosystem}

 The Privacy Pass ecosystem refers to the global framework in which multiple instances of the Privacy Pass protocol operate.
-That is refers to all servers that support the protocol, or any extension of it, along with all of the clients that may interact with these servers.
+This refers to all servers that support the protocol, or any extension of it, along with all of the clients that may interact with these servers.
+Moreover, there is a singular public entity known as the 'global configuration registry'.
+This registry presents the public information related to all supported server key material.
+This is required to enable the client to process issuance responses from each of the available servers.

 The ecosystem itself, and the way it is constructed, is critical for evaluating the privacy of each individual client.
 We assume that a